SaimanSaxena1555/MetroGO/README.md

 • This project does not use official APIs because government metro data is not easily available for public API access.
 • However, every effort has been made to ensure data is close to real-world accuracy for educational purposes.

-Author
-By Saiman Saxena
-Designed in Figma | Developed with Node.js, Express, and JavaScript

 License
 This project is open-source and free to use for learning, non-commercial use, and personal exploration.